florianheinemann/passwordless-mongostore/README.md

 ### Options
 * **[mongostore.collection]:** *(string)* Optional.
 Name of the collection to be used.
 Default: 'passwordless-token'

+## Hash and salt
+As the tokens are equivalent to passwords (even though only for a limited time) they have to be protected in the same way. passwordless-mongostore uses [bcrypt](https://github.com/ncb000gt/node.bcrypt.js/) with automatically created random salts.
+To generate the salt 10 rounds are used.

 ## Tests

 `$ npm test`